yuval-o/KCNQ2_2026/README.md

 - execution of the adapted prediction workflow.

 These scripts reproduce the feature generation and model input used in the KCNQ2 analysis.

 ---

+## evaluations

+This folder contains scripts and outputs used to evaluate the performance of the adapted model.

+The analyses include:
+- model performance metrics
+- comparison of evaluation strategies
+- result summaries generated from the prediction outputs.

+---